vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 <details><summary>English</summary>

-Did you not hear  alternate  twittering birds making  loud noises,
-Did you not hear the loud sound of white conch,
+To Him the enchanter of all,
-From the temple of the king of  Garuda12,
+To Him the son of Mathura[^prr9] in the north,
-Oh , girls please wake up,
-Let us hear the holy sounds of  “Hari13, Hari”.
-From the savants and sages,
-Calling him who drank the poisonous milk from the ghost14,
+To Him who played and frolicked,
+In the shores of  holy Yamuna[^prr10],
-Him who kicked and killed the ogre of the cart15,
+To Him who is the ornamental lamp,
-And him who sleeps on the great serpent Adi Sesha
-So that it goes through our mind,
+Of the family of cow herds,
+And to the Damodhara[^prr11] who made ,
+His mothers womb holy,
+We came after a holy bath,
+And  offered pure flowers at his feet,
+And  sang with our mouth,
+And brought the thoughts of him in our mind,
+And we were sure,
+That all our mistakes of the past,
+And all that we will do in future,
+Will vanish as ashes in fire,
-And make our mind cool, Oh, Goddess Pavai.
+Oh, Goddess Pavai.

+[^prr9]: City of Mathura near Agra
+[^prr10]: Holy River which is a tributary of Ganges
+[^prr11]: He who has been tied by his mother in the belly.
 </details>